Azure/azure-sdk/docs/dotnet/introduction.md

 ## Introduction

 The following document describes .NET specific guidelines for designing Azure SDK client libraries.
 These guidelines complement general [.NET Framework Design Guidelines] with design considerations specific to the Azure SDK.
-These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines]({{ site.baseurl }}/general_introduction.html).
+These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines][general-guidelines].
 More specific guidelines take precedence over more general guidelines.

 Currently, the document describes guidelines for client libraries exposing HTTP/REST services.
 It may be expanded in the future to cover other, non-REST, services.